-- Mr. Karp received a cash bonus award under our Annual Bonus Plan based on achieving (1)EBITDA, subject to certain adjustments, within the targeted range of \$77 million to \$142 million.
-Mr. Rourke received a cash bonus award under our 2009 Annual Incentive Plan.
-See our discussion of the Annual Bonus Plan and the 2009 Incentive Plan under the heading "Compensation Discussion and Analysis-Annual Bonus Compensation" above for a more thorough discussion of these plans. - (2)Because of the nature of the formulas for determining bonus compensation under both the Annual Bonus Plan and the 2009 Annual Incentive Plan, there are no threshold amounts.
-There are also no target amounts under the Annual Bonus Plan. - (3) Shares of restricted stock will vest either (i) 20% per year on each of the first five anniversaries of the date of grant or (ii) 50% on each of the second and third anniversaries of the date of grant. - The per share exercise price of the options was set at the fair market value of the Company's (4)Common Stock on the grant date, which under the terms of the 2002 Stock Incentive Plan is the mean between the highest and lowest sales prices of the Common Stock reported on the NYSE on the date immediately prior to the grant date.
+(1) Mr. Karp received a cash incentive award based on achieving EBITDA, subject to certain adjustments, within the targeted range of \$77 million to \$142 million.
+Mr. Christopher, Mr. McKee, and Mr. Wilkerson received cash incentive awards based upon exceeding the consolidated operating income target of \$77 million.
+Mr. Rourke received a cash incentive award based upon the Industrial Products Division exceeding its operating income target of \$38.3 million.
+See our discussion under the heading "Compensation Discussion and Analysis-Annual Incentive Compensation" above for a more thorough discussion.

+- (2) Because of the nature of the formulas used for determining annual incentive compensation, there are no threshold amounts.
+There is also no target amount for Mr. Karp's annual incentive compensation. - (3) Shares of restricted stock will vest either (i) 20% per year on each of the first five anniversaries of the date of grant or (ii) 50% on each of the second and third anniversaries of the date of grant. - (4) The per share exercise price of the options was set at the fair market value of the Company's Common Stock on the grant date, which under the terms of the 2002 Stock Option Plan is the mean between the highest and lowest sales prices of the Common Stock reported on the NYSE on the date immediately prior to the grant date.
 The options will vest and become exercisable at the rate of 20% of the underlying Common Stock per year on each of the first five anniversaries of the grant date and will expire on the tenth anniversary of the grant date.

-OUTSTANDING EQUITY AWARDS AT FISCAL 2009 YEAR-END
+OUTSTANDING EQUITY AWARDS AT FISCAL 2010 YEAR-END